animesh64/portfolio/README.md

 # portfolio
-This is my portfolio website code written on netbeans IDE
+This is my portfolio website code written on Visual Studio Code.

 Tech. used : Bootstrap JS , HTML , CSS , Javascript , Jquery